Skip to Main Content

 What is a Preemption Check?

-A "preemption check" is the process through which you can determine whether your proposed note or thesis topic has already been covered.
+A "preemption check" is the process through which you can determine whether your proposed note or thesis topic is original.
+You're checking to make sure someone has not already written an article that has the same thesis and focus as your planned article.
 Doing a preemption check can both ensure that your topic is original and give you a head start on finding relevant sources for your topic.

 If you are writing a note for your journal, be sure to check in with your journal's editors, as they may have a preemption checklist or policy they would like you to follow.
 If you would like additional guidance on how to design your preemption check for your topic, please reach out to a reference librarian at referencedesk@law.columbia.edu.